-- Supporting timely implementation of the new land conservation programs and clarification of how they will apply to forested properties. - Working with the Council to find and encourage local governments to apply for the matching funds that Council could supply.
-Working with the Council to identify more sources of land preservation money both governmental and from the private land conservation organizations. - Working to fund the HDC Bank annually so that it always has money to buy HDC credits since without mandatory Receiving Areas there is no market other than the Bank to buy credits.
-Ensure that the opening credit value is recalculated to be closer to the true property values being lost. - Urging the HLC to support any and all farmland preservation funding from the Legislature, - Monitoring the requirements municipalities now eligible to approve Highlands exemptions 1,2,4,5,6,7,8 can set and ensuring that they and any fees charged are properly scaled to the character of the project. - Urging the HLC to examine all its funding programs so as to use any unexpended funds or surpluses to compensate Highlands landowners through the Bank or through the regular county easement purchase programs.
-The HLC budget receives money each year from the Legislature to implement the Act but there's nothing for the landowners. - Monitoring the activities of the Highlands Credit Bank and urge more progress in development of a viable TDR program, including the establishment of mandatory receiving areas that would provide a real market for Highlands Development Credits. - Supporting the HLC in making planning expertise and funding available to towns where there is potential for development of a Receiving Zone, including the communities outside the Region but in Highlands counties where research shows capacity for the necessary increase in density of development. - Working to ensure the fair designation of sending areas based upon the lost development potential due to the Highlands Act; an equitable and transparent method for allocating credits; a viable market to receive credits. - Continuing to work with the HLC and the HDC Bank Board to express lingering questions and concerns about the whole complex TDR process and to expand the role of Bank members. - Continuing to press the HLC to create a market for the credits in addition to the Bank itself. - Work with the legislature on new initiative to fund the TDR bank in the highlands, including a permanent dedication of a portion of the CBT or annual appropriations in the budget. - Support the ongoing efforts of the Highlands Development Bank to formalize the methodology for determining and utilizing Municipal Average Values for preservation compensation. - Encourage the SADC to look at all the methods available when valuing lands for preservation in the highlands including using the models developed by the Highlands Council in determining credit allocations

-- Advocate for a legislative change to NJSA 4:1C-31c allowing for a seller's appraisal and for the seller to be reimbursed for the cost of that appraisal, either by the county (Freeholders) or via a Highlands Council Municipal Grant. - Support the appointment of a Landowner Advocate for the Highlands Council.
+- Supporting timely implementation of the new land conservation programs and clarification of how they will apply to forested properties. - Working to fund the HDC Bank annually so that it always has money to buy HDC credits since without mandatory Receiving Areas there is no market other than the Bank to buy credits.
+Ensure that the opening credit value is recalculated to be closer to the true property values being lost. - Urging the HLC to support any and all farmland preservation funding from the Legislature, - Monitoring the requirements municipalities now eligible to approve Highlands exemptions 1,2,4,5,6,7,8 can set and ensuring that they and any fees charged are properly scaled to the character of the project. - Monitoring the activities of the Highlands Credit Bank and urge more progress in development of a viable TDR program, including the establishment of mandatory receiving areas that would provide a real market for Highlands Development Credits. - Supporting the HLC in making planning expertise and funding available to towns where there is potential for development of a Receiving Zone, including the communities outside the Region but in Highlands counties where research shows capacity for the necessary increase in density of development. - Work with the legislature on new initiative to fund the TDR bank in the highlands, including a permanent dedication of a portion of the CBT or annual appropriations in the budget. - Support the ongoing efforts of the Highlands Development Bank to formalize the methodology for determining and utilizing Municipal Average Values for preservation compensation. - Encourage the SADC to look at all the methods available when valuing lands for preservation in the highlands including using the models developed by the Highlands Council in determining credit allocations - Advocate for a legislative change to NJSA 4:1C-31c allowing for a seller's appraisal and for the seller to be reimbursed for the cost of that appraisal, either by the county (Commissioners) or via a Highlands Council Municipal Grant. - Support the appointment of a Landowner Advocate for the Highlands Council.

-NJFB should continue to pursue septic density rule changes that are no more restrictive than areas outside the Highlands, using underlying soil types and alternative waste water treatment systems.
+NJFB should continue to pursue septic density rule changes that are no more restrictive than areas outside the Highlands, using underlying soil types and alternative wastewater treatment systems.